ADMISSION PROCESS FOR NEW STUDENTS

 I am ready to apply!

 Re-enrollment for the returning families begins in January through TADS.
-A $200 non-refundable contract fee must accompany the re-enrollment contract in order to secure a student's place in the classroom for the following year.
+A $275 non-refundable contract fee for returning families or a $500 non-refundable contact fee for new families must accompany the re-enrollment contract in order to secure a student's place in the classroom for the following year.
 If a student's contract and fee are not received by January 31st, the position is considered open and will be available to new students.

 For new students, the family will receive an enrollment contract through TADS, and an accompanying deadline by which to return it.
 A $200 non-refundable contract fee must accompany the enrollment contract in order to secure a student's place.